gschmutz/stream-processing-workshop/02-working-with-kafka-broker/README.md

 The main units of interest in Kafka are topics and messages.
 A topic is simply what you publish a message to, topics are a stream of messages.

-In this workshop you will learn how to create topics, how to produce messsages, how to consume messages and how to descibe/view metadata in Apache Kafka.
+In this workshop you will learn how to create topics, how to produce messages, how to consume messages and how to describe/view metadata in Apache Kafka.

 ## Working with built-in Command Line Utilities

 ### Connect to a Kafka Broker
 The environment contains of a Kafka cluster with 3 brokers, all running on the Docker host of course.
 So it's of course not meant to really fault-tolerant but to demonstrate how to work with a Kafka cluster.

 To work with Kafka you need the command line utilities.
-The are available on each broker.
+They are available on each broker.
 The `kafka-topics` utility is used to create, alter, describe, and delete topics.
 The `kafka-console-producer` and `kafka-console-consumer` can be used to produce/consume messages to/from a Kafka topic.

 So let's connect into one of the broker through a terminal window.